Getting an ulcerative colitis (UC) diagnosis can be overwhelming, scary, and for some, embarrassing.

 A great starting point is reaching out to a nonprofit organization to learn more about getting involved with the UC community.

-By participating in their events and fundraisers, you can connect with others and help spread the mission of the organization.
+By participating in their events and fundraisers, you can connect with others and help spread the organization’s mission.

 Supporting a UC-based nonprofit can also provide a sense of belonging and purpose after a new diagnosis.

-Here are some of my top picks for UC organizations:
+Here are some top picks for UC organizations:

-The UC community is incredibly active on Twitter.
-One of the best ways to create relationships with others is to participate in a UC or inflammatory bowel disease (IBD) Twitter chat.
+The UC community is very active on X. One of the best ways to create relationships with others is to participate in a UC or inflammatory bowel disease (IBD) X chat.

-To participate in one, log on to Twitter and search any of the below hashtags.
-This will allow you to view previous chats, with details as to who joined and the topics that were covered.
+To participate in one, log on to X and search any of the hashtags below.
+This will allow you to view previous chats, with details about who joined and the covered topics.

 Here are some chats to check out: